Puppy School · Full-day puppy training in Hastings & St Leonards

 How is it different from Board & Train?

-Will the overnight stays upset my puppy?
+Will boarding upset my puppy?

 Is my puppy too young, or too nervous?